andrej-sch/genetic-algorithm/README.md

 __Functional Techniques__.
 The project tries to follow the functional teqniques.
 For more information, see point 7 below.

-1. Build Management with any Build System as Ant, Maven, Gradle, etc. (only travis is not enough) Do e.g. generate Docs, call tests, etc.
+## 4. Build Management with any Build System as Ant, Maven, Gradle, etc. (only travis is not enough) Do e.g. generate Docs, call tests, etc.

+TODO

-2. Integrate some nice Unit-Tests in your Code to be integrated in the Build
+## 5. Integrate some nice Unit-Tests in your Code to be integrated in the Build

+TODO

-3. Continous Delivery (show me your pipeline in e.g. Jenkins, Travis-CI, Circle-CI, etc.)
+## 6. Continous Delivery (show me your pipeline in e.g. Jenkins, Travis-CI, Circle-CI, etc.)

+TODO

 ## 7. Integrated Development Environment